QilinGu/Photo-Classification-APP-with-Tensorflow-and-Google-Inception/README.md

           randomly partition to val set and train set  by 1:3

 4. This is just a toy project to verify android tensorflow.
-For a usable APP, the photo catergories should be subdivided and completed and a lot more training images are needed.
+For a more usable APP, the photo catergories should be carefully subdivided & completed and a lot more training images are needed.